 TL;DR:

-How to avoid towel shrinkage: why heat and residue are the real culprits
+Why heat and residue are the real culprits

 What are the best washing practices for towels?